lk-hang/gitbook/chapter-3/paper5.md

 Their research question:

-*are all-days market-beta a good measure for stocks' ability to hedge against bear and crash markets?*
+* are all-days market-beta a good measure for stocks' ability to hedge against bear and crash markets?

+All-days market-beta is defined as beta that is measured on all days, whereas down-beta is only measured on days when the stock market declined.

+They show that :
+* all-days market-beta is a better measure than down-beta only for predicting down-beta for the next period.
+* the relationship between ex-post down-betas and returns is positive, but the relationship between ex-ante down-betas and returns is negative
+* Ex-ante down-betas or plain-betas did not earn a positive risk premium.
+The positive alpha found in Ang, Chen and Xing (2006) exist because exposure to market premium is omitted.
+The alpha turns negative once adjusted for market risk premium.

+Overall, their evidence is not consistent with a theory of reward for bearing downward risk.

 ## Data Construction